Dried Orange Wreath With Natural Decorations

 Editor’s Tip: Use caution when applying hot glue.
 Keep children and pets away from the wires and hot glue gun to avoid injury and burns.

-Step 5: Elevate The Entire Wreath with Rustic Charm – The Star Anise Magic
+Step 5: Elevate the Entire Wreath with Rustic Charm Star Anise Magic

-Adding star anise adds a beautiful woodsy smell with its intricate design to the dried orange slices on the orange wreath for holiday decor.
+Adding anise stars adds a beautiful woodsy smell with its design to the dried orange slices on the wreath for holiday decor through winter.

-The next step, enhancing the acorns with the same paint used on the walnuts is a great way to add an elegant touch to these natural elements.
-To achieve this, we’ll use a dry brush technique, and I’ve provided a detailed tutorial on how to achieve this simple process.
+The next step, enhancing the acorns with the same paint used on the walnuts is a great way to add an elegant touch to these pieces of nature.
+Use a dry brush technique.
+I’ve shared a detailed tutorial for this simple process.

 Not only is this technique quick, but it’s also incredibly easy to apply.
 The key is to use a small amount of paint on your brush.
 Dip only the tip of the brush into the paint and then wipe off any excess on a paper towel before applying it to the acorns.

 Lightly brush over the surface of the acorns.
 This technique allows the natural look of the acorns to shine through while adding a touch of color.
-It’s a great way to maintain the organic look of the acorns and incorporate them alongside the citrus slices on the wreath.
+It’s a way to maintain the organic look of the acorns and incorporate them alongside the dry navel orange slices on the wreath.

 Collecting Acorns